 Workforce: 135 staff working across eight offices Areas of work: Family Law, Personal Injury, Clinical Negligence, Residential Conveyancing, Commercial law, Employment Law, Wills, Trusts & Probate Went live in: 2007

-Justine Tipling, Systems Manager at Barcan+Kirby, shares how she has driven forward the firm’s use of SOS Connect to ensure they get the maximum from the system.
+Driving forward the firm’s use of SOS Connect to ensure they get the maximum from the system

 What are the biggest benefits of investing in a new system?
 “With eight offices, the .NET based system has enabled us to be more consistent across the firm in the way each office deals with daily work.
 With the aid of scripting it has enabled us to insert certain workflows and features to ensure we are more easily compliant and to make it easier for users to report any risks etc.

 What has your role been?
-“When I arrived at Barcan+Kirby in January 2010, the system was not really being used to its full capabilities, especially in terms of incorporating accounts functionalities with SOS Connect, in areas such as automatic time billing, electronic posting slips and the posting of anticipated disbursements.
-I ensured there were changes so that our estimates against actual limits were more accurate”
+“The system was not really being used to its full capabilities, especially in terms of incorporating accounts functionalities with SOS Connect, in areas such as automatic time billing, electronic posting slips and the posting of anticipated disbursements.
+We ensured there were changes so that our estimates against actual limits were more accurate”

 How does the system underpin the work you do?
 “It underpins a large part of the firm and what we do – we use it for business management, matter management, legal accounting and customer relationship management (CRM).
 We have different levels of workflow scripting, depending on the department and the strategic level within the firm.”